+During the year ended September 30, 2019, we issued 216,679 shares of common stock from treasury and repurchased 97,003 shares of common stock from our employees to satisfy statutory tax withholding requirements upon the vesting of certain performance phantom stock units under the Equity Incentive Plan.
+We also repurchased 467,819 shares of common stock on the open market pursuant to our stock repurchase program.
+During the year ended September 30, 2019, we issued 1,923 unrestricted shares of common stock from treasury to members of our Board of Directors as part of their overall compensation and 22,500 unrestricted shares to satisfy the exercise of outstanding options.
+We also issued 283,195 shares out of treasury for restricted shares granted upon the appointment of the Company's Chief Executive Officer in March 2019 (as described below).

 During the year ended September 30, 2018, we repurchased 32,832 shares of common stock from our employees to satisfy minimum tax withholding requirements upon the vesting of restricted stock under the Equity Incentive Plan and repurchased 100,627 shares of common stock on the open market pursuant to our stock repurchase program.
-During the year ended September 30, 2018, we issued 520 unrestricted shares of common stock from treasury stock to members of our Board of Directors as part of their overall compensation and 1,500 unrestricted shares to satisfy the exercise of outstanding options.
+During the year ended September 30, 2018, we issued 520 unrestricted shares of common stock from treasury to members of our Board of Directors as part of their overall compensation and 1,500 unrestricted shares to satisfy the exercise of outstanding options.

-During the year ended September 30, 2017, we repurchased 7,376 shares of common stock from our employees to satisfy minimum tax withholding requirements upon the vesting of restricted stock issued under the Equity Incentive Plan, 145,484 shares of common stock were repurchased on the open market pursuant to our stock repurchase program, and 2,257 shares of common stock were forfeited by former employees and returned to treasury stock.
-During the year ended September 30, 2017, we issued 1,803 unrestricted shares of common stock from treasury stock to members of our Board of Directors as part of their overall compensation and 33,750 unrestricted shares to satisfy the exercise of outstanding options.